F. Neale Bock Scholarship

 John R. Rogers/Ziegler Family Scholarship

 Applicants must be graduates of John R. Rogers High School with a GPA of 2.5 or higher and an interest in the following fields: financial/accounting, marketing/media/advertising, computers/information technology, human resources, general business or clerical courses, forestry and/or natural resources.
 Factors for consideration are: Student must be a good citizen of the community with high moral standards as viewed by their educators and peers.
 Student must demonstrate financial need to pay the expenses of a higher education.
 Student must have a strong desire for a post-secondary education.
-The application for this scholarship is available beginning the week of December 3 through March 1.
+The application for this scholarship is available beginning the first week of December and due March 1.